 Eventually, we got to the other end of the lake.

-This time the wind was right in our face.
-So was the waves.
+This time the wind was right in our faces.
+So were the waves.

 With the wind coming down the valley from the mountains in generally one direction, the waves have a chance to build over 3.5 miles.